Nature amidst history

 Tightly beaten hiking trails do not fit in with the Frontenpark.
 Hikers wander along natural hiking trails that are during summer months lined with blossoming field flowers and vicious thistles.
 Beavers contribute to maintenance in their own way, but remain virtually invisible.
 Only their artful gnawing works proves that they regard the Frontenpark to be their permanent residence.
 Swans that raise their young in the Frontenpark are very much present.
 Father, mother and young spend during the summer most of their time in the shallow and cool water, but from time to time the swans run into passers-by.
 And if it's up to the CNME, this will not change.
 These encounters with wild animals make walking in the Frontenpark a special treat.

 Do's and don'ts

 There are (a few) rules in the rough and rugged Frontenpark.
 These are mainly meant to protect the precious plants and animals and to maintain the current dynamics.
 For example, it is not allowed to fish and/or swim in the water of the Lage Fronten.
-And the lower part of the Hoge Fronten is completely closed from March to November.
+And the lower part of the Hoge Fronten is completely closed off from March to November.
 This gives young animals the chance to grow up without disturbance.
 Dogs are of course welcome, but on a leash.
 And just as in any other nature reserve, it's nice when visitors clean up rubbish and dog feces.
-Will you help us to keep the Frontenpark safe and sound?
+Will you help us to keep the Frontenpark safe and free from pollution?

 Frontenpark in the picture